Trending Topics

 The sovereign citizen movement has become the bane of many police officers in the U.S.

-For many officers, a traffic stop will be a likely way to encounter one of these people.
+For many police officers, a traffic stop will be the most likely way to encounter a member of the sovereign citizen movement.
 Please do not take them lightly.
 Most sovereign citizens are basically law-abiding people, albeit highly misinformed about how the law works.
 However, some sovereigns have shown a willingness and ability to be violent.
 If you suspect you are dealing with a sovereign citizen as a LEO, please call for backup.

 If you read any sovereign literature, they advocate trying to confuse and befuddle the police.
-Their mantra is to make a cop so confounded the officer just decides to end the contract before he/she becomes more perplexed.
+Their mantra is to make a cop so confounded that the officer decides to end the contract before they become more perplexed.

 1. “I am not driving, I am traveling.”